Simply walking into Mordor — Over 22 miles (37 km) overland across the high Scottish moors of Lochaber from Corrour Station to Fort William

 The Road to the Isles follows the single-line West Highland Railway northwest for about 4.5 kilometers from Corrour Station to the south end of Loch Trèig.
 From there it runs more or less due west along a dramatic valley between major mountain ranges — the Aonachs, Grey Corries, and Ben Nevis to the north, and the Mamores to the south.
 It follows Abhainn Rath upstream from Loch Trèig to the watershed between Sgurr Chòinnich Mór and Meall a' Bhùirrich to the north and Sgurr Eilde Mór to the south, where both Abhainn Rath and the Water of Nevis have their origins.
 The path continues west from there following the Water of Nevis downstream to the upper end of Glen Nevis.
 The valley narrows into a very dramatic gorge steeply descending to the car park at the end of the road running up Glen Nevis.
 From there it's a simple if long walk along the road into Fort William.

-I followed the highly recommended router from east to west, as described above.
+I followed the highly recommended route from east to west, as described above.
 That way you're generally descending and it gets easier toward the end.
 Plus, you are walking to a town.
 Corrour Station is just an isolated station with infrequent rail service.

 As for the time of year, I have only done this once,